Remove content glorifying weapons within 72 hours: Punjab Police | Education

 ''CM Punjab has directed that no FIRs for glorifying weapons will be registered for the next 3 days in Punjab to allow people to remove content on their own,'' Yadav added.

-On Friday, the Amritsar police had registered a case against four people, includes a man and his minor son, after they were seen holding firearms in a picture that was posted on social media in 2015.
+On Friday, the Amritsar police registered a case against four people, including a man and his minor son, after they were seen holding firearms in a picture that was posted on social media in 2015.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)